 Reason: To define the permission and to protect the amenity of adjacent residential properties, in accordance with Policy MLP 28 of the adopted Worcestershire Minerals Local Plan, Policy WCS 14 of the adopted Worcestershire Waste Core Strategy, and Policy SP.33 of the adopted Wyre Forest District Local Plan.

-There shall be no retail sales on site to the general public.
+There shall be no retail sales on site.

 Reason: In the interests of highway safety and to define the permission, in accordance with Policy MLP 39 of the adopted Worcestershire Minerals Local Plan, Policy WCS 8 of the adopted Worcestershire Waste Core Strategy, and Policy SP.27 of the adopted Wyre Forest District Local Plan.